MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-mbb-device-send-mbim-fragment.md

 A handle to a framework device object

 *SendRequest* [in]
-A handle to the framework object which represents the request to send a fragemented MBIM message to the hardware
+A handle to the framework object which represents the request to send a fragemented MBIM message to the device

 ## Return value
 None